 Understanding the World

-In this area of learning the children are developing the skills, knowledge and understanding to solve problems, make decisions, experiment, predict, plan and question in a varied range of contexts: and to explore and find out about their environment, and people and places that have significance in their lives.
-This area forms the foundation for later work in science, history, geography, design and technology and information technology.
+In this area we develop the skills, knowledge and understanding to solve problems, make decisions, experiment, predict, plan and question in a varied range of contexts and to explore and find out about environments, people and places that have significance in our lives.